Updated on March 16, 2023

 The washing machine can be an effective weapon against all sorts of nasties, but will it work against bed bugs?

-On its own, the washing machine may not be enough, but it can do an incredible job when used as part of a one-two punch.
+On its own, the washing machine may not be enough.
+The hot, soapy water can kill a few nymphs and adults but they won’t be exposed long enough to kill them all.
+However, your washer can do an incredible job when used as part of a one-two punch.

 Begin by carefully transporting the infested fabrics to your washer – you don’t want any bed bugs falling out and infesting other parts of your home!